-EGFR variant III (EGFRVIII) is an oncogenic, constitutively active mutant form of EGFR that is commonly expressed in glioblastoma.
-EGFRVIII is formed by an in-frame genomic deletion of exons 2 to 7 of EGFR, producing a truncated receptor lacking a portion of the extracellular ligand binding domain (Gan et al. 2013).
-The expression of EGFRVIII is suggested to confer worse prognosis than wt-EGFR expression alone (Shinojima et al. 2003).
+EGFR variant III (EGFRvIII) is an oncogenic, constitutively active mutant form of EGFR that is commonly expressed in glioblastoma.
+EGFRvIII is formed by an in-frame genomic deletion of exons 2 to 7 of EGFR, producing a truncated receptor lacking a portion of the extracellular ligand binding domain.
+The expression of EGFRvIII is suggested to confer worse prognosis than wt-EGFR expression alone (Shinojima et al. 2003).